cqlnx/cqlnx/README.md

-# 👋 Hey, I'm Reimps
+# 👋 Hey, I'm Reimo

 ## About Me
 I’m a **self-taught developer** who codes mainly for fun.